ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Incident Resolution

-After the probable cause is diagnosed, the incident client MAY resolve the network incident.
+After the probable root cause is diagnosed, the incident client MAY resolve the network incident.
 The incident client MAY choose resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
 Generally, the incident client would attempt to directly resolve the probable cause.
-If the probable cause cannot be resolved, an alternative solution SHOULD be required.
+If the probable root cause cannot be resolved, an alternative solution SHOULD be required.
 For example, if a network incident caused by a physical component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.